joejoe909/LiquidWindow/README.md

 ### Liquid Window has code to allow for multiple monitor support.

 ### Liquid Window is based on the resizeable Widget code found at https://wiki.qt.io/Widget-moveable-and-resizeable but has been adapted for use as a upper level, parentless Widget.
-If you need a resizeable Widget this is wher eyou want to go!
+If you need a resizeable Widget this is wher you want to go!
+This File called the tcontiner is included in this repo for your refrence.

 ### Feel free to Fork, create Pull requests and improve this code.